Angel One

 The episode was intended to be commentary on Apartheid in South Africa, using gender role reversal.
 However, there were problems between the cast and director during filming, and Patrick Stewart sought to have the sexist nature of the episode changed.
 The resulting episode was not well liked by members of the production team, and the response from reviewers was negative.

 Plot

-The Enterprise arrives at the planet Angel One, which is ruled by an oligarchy of women.
-The ship is looking for survivors from the shipwrecked freighter Odin, seven-plus years after having been evacuated.
-The freighter was missing three escape pods and the only planet in range was Angel One.
+The Enterprise arrives at the planet Angel One, where its native population is run as an oligarchy, with women in the dominant position of power.
+The ship is looking for survivors from the freighter Odin which they had believed crashed on the planet seven years previously.
 An away team consisting of Commander William Riker (Jonathan Frakes), Lt.
 Commander Data (Brent Spiner), Lt.
 Tasha Yar (Denise Crosby), and Counselor Deanna Troi (Marina Sirtis) beam down to the surface.
-They attempt to negotiate with Beata (Karen Montgomery), the "Elected One" of the native inhabitants, to let them search for the survivors.
-Time is of the essence however, as the Enterprise must travel to a Federation outpost near the Romulan Neutral Zone (where a group of Romulan Battlecruisers has been detected) as soon as they resolve their investigation into the Odin survivors.
+They attempt to negotiate with Beata (Karen Montgomery), the leader of the native inhabitants, to let them search for the survivors.
+Meanwhile the Enterprise deals with a potential threat at a Federation outpost near the Romulan Neutral Zone.